Australian Student Visas

 How long does the visa last?

-How long does the visa take to get?
+How long does it take to get?

 When can I travel to Australia?